 Finding New Meaning

 When the virus is under control, and vaccines become commonplace, I hope the homebound will continue to have access to additional services.
-Initially in Covid we heard continual messages of “We are here for you; you are not alone.”
+Initially, during Covid we heard continual messages of “We are here for you; you are not alone.”
 How can we be the light to the isolated or the imprisoned year-round?

 Recently my father reached out to me and my siblings about what verse he should put on my mother’s tombstone- another task delayed due to Covid.
 Of the many scriptures that came to mind, we kept returning to the scripture of their wedding day: Psalm 121: 1-2 I lift up my eyes to the hills.
 From where does my help come?
 My help comes from the Lord, the Maker of heaven and earth.”
 Where does your help and your hope come from?